Therapy in Washington State

 Learn more about the out-of-network insurance process.

-I am also working on unlearning and recognizing the limitations of traditional psychodynamic and behavioral therapy practices, particularly for historically marginalized groups.
-Pursuing Body Trust® training with the Center for Body Trust and learning from anti-racism, decolonization, disability justice and fat liberation leaders, scholars, and practitioners has been important in how I approach therapy, supervision and consultation.
+• I am always working on unlearning and recognizing the limitations of traditional therapy practices, particularly for historically marginalized groups.
+Learning from anti-racism, decolonization, disability justice and fat liberation leaders, scholars, and practitioners has been important in how I approach therapy, supervision and consultation.

-• Sometimes I share information, sometimes I sit in silence with you.
-Sometimes we practice a skill, sometimes I encourage you to do less.
 I'm a warm, calm presence in the therapy room, but I admit I have no poker face.
 I hold space for the ways in which larger systems affect us and seek to understand your experiences, strengths, values and challenges knowing that you are the expert on your life.
-I believe that we find healing, strength and resilience in connection — therapy might be one part of that, and healing also often happens in formal and informal groups, in our families, and in our communities.
+I believe that we find healing, strength and resilience in connection with others — therapy might be one part of that, and healing also often happens in formal and informal groups, in our families, and in our communities.

-There’s also laughter, tea, tissues, and fun, textured pillows.
-You’re welcome to take your shoes off in my office.
-If you’re at home, I’m happy to be introduced to your houseplants, cats and dogs!
+There’s also often laughter, tea or hot chocolate, tissues, fidgets, and fun, textured pillows.
+You’re welcome to take your shoes off in my office and make yourself comfortable on the couch or the floor.
+If you’re at home, I’m happy to be introduced to your houseplants and pets!

 • You have the right to receive a “Good Faith Estimate” explaining how much your medical care will cost.